sjmiller609/sampleCode/educationSummary.md

 ## post 2/11/16:

 New plan: taking classes in the summer and graduating August 7, 2016.
-I am actively seeking employment for the Autumn.
+I am actively seeking employment for the autumn.
 I'm looking for something educational.
 Areas of most interest:
 *	systems programming
 *	network programming